~ Gypsies ~

-This article has been compiled by research in many sources.
-It is just a small part of my e-book "On The Midway," guaranteed to give you many hours of delight, available for a very reasonable price HERE
+This article has been compiled by research from many sources.
+It is just a small part of my e-book "On The Midway," guaranteed to give you many hours of delight, available for a very reasonable price HERE Copyright © 2012 Wayne N. Keyser |

 Because the Rom arrived in Europe from the East, 14th-century Europeans thought them to be from some vaguely understood place off to the East … someplace like, maybe (considering their dark skin and hair) Egypt … so they came to be thought of as Egyptians, which is where the word "Gypsy" comes from.
+Some Gypsies freely use the word, others consider the term offensive.

-Mainstream society almost always views outsiders, "strangers among us" who cling to their cultural identity instead of being assimilated, with suspicion.
-The suspicion led to hostile laws — in many places Gypsies were forbidden to settle, in Switzerland children were removed to 'give them a better life,' and under Nazi rule Gypsies were interned and exterminated.
-Being excluded only reinforced the already insular tendencies of Romani culture.
-Such cultures rely for security on firm and detailed definitions of who belongs and who doesn't belong, and on how a member of the culture may interact with the outside world.
-But the view of the outside from within Gypsy culture only reinforces the practices which confirm those suspicions — non-Gypsies are referred to by the term "gadje," a word that carries the sense "bumpkin," "yokel," or as carnys understand especially well, "mark."
+In many (even most) established societies, insular groups of outsiders are viewed with suspicion.
+The more persistent such a group is in keeping its cultural identity instead of being absorbed, the more hostility they face.
+For this reason alone, Gypsies were the targets of hostile laws.
+In many places Gypsies were forbidden to buy land or join guilds.
+In Switzerland children were removed to 'give them a better life,' and under Nazi rule Gypsies were interned and exterminated.
+Prejudice against Gypsies makes them convenient scapegoats for opportunistic politicians, even in countries that have been home to sizeable Gypsy populations for centuries.
+Persecution reinforces the already insular tendencies of Romani culture.
+But the way large segments of Gypsy culture view the outside only reinforces the practices which confirm those suspicions — non-Gypsies are often referred to by the term "gadje," a word that carries the sense "bumpkin," "yokel," or as carnys understand especially well, "mark."

-At this point, it might be wise to emphasize that these impressions cannot be applied to every person of Romani birth.
+At this point, I should emphasize that these generalizations certainly cannot be applied to every person of Romani birth.
 To do so would be inexcusably racist.
-But it would be naive to ignore the ways those who self-identify as Gypsies have characteristically interacted with the outside world.
+But it would be naive not to acknowledge some aspects of a culture historically shared by many Rom. |

 Some insight might come from a consideration of wuzho, ritual purity, a central value in Gypsy society.
-Much like the idea of "ritual purity" in many eastern cultures (most familiar as Kosher rules in Jewish culture), a value of essential acceptability (often expressed as "cleanliness") is applied to every matter, great and small, and is an integral part of the maintenance of group identity.
-It is powerful in reinforcing the cohesiveveness of the community.
+Much like the idea of "ritual purity" in other eastern cultures (most familiar as Kosher rules in Jewish culture), a value of essential acceptability (often expressed as "cleanliness") is applied to every matter, great and small, and is an integral part of the maintenance of group identity.
+It is a powerful force reinforcing the cohesiveveness of the community.
 All things are classified as either wuzho (pure, and therefore socially acceptable) or marime (impure by nature, or once pure but now defiled), which may include people who have committed impure or disruptive acts.
-The first principle of wuzhho is that things Rom are purer than alien things.
+The first principle of wuzho is that things Rom are purer than alien things.

-The wuzhho/marime concept is inseparably linked to personal hygiene and the differing nature of the sexes.
+The wuzho/marime concept is inseparably linked to personal hygiene and the differing nature of the sexes.
 A woman is clean from the waist up and marime from the waist down, because of associations with menstruation and pregnancy.
 In Rom society, the women wear long skirts and the bottom of the skirt must not touch a man other than the wearer's husband.
 A woman must not pass in front of a man, or even between two men, but go around them to avoid passing along impurity to them.
 Men must be served meals from the rear for the same reason.
 If a Roma woman is not wearing the traditional long skirt, she must cover her legs with a blanket or coat when sitting.

 Maintaining personal status as wuzho is vital for a Gypsy, because being separated from the group (even by being too close to gadje) would be unthinkable.
-Group identity becomes intensely important in a group scorned by the larger society, and the fierce refusal to assimilate only reinforces the scorn.
 Isabel Fonseca wrote in a 1995 article in The New Yorker, "Even at home, I was never allowed to be alone — not ever.
 [They] did not share the gadje notions of or need for privacy.
 Or for quiet.
 'The more and the noisier the better' was their creed — one that I found to be universal among Roma.
 Their concept of a lone person was a Rom who for some infraction had been banished from the group.
 There was something wrong with you, some shame, if you had to be alone."

 William Lindsay Gresham in his Monster Midway (1953) puts it like this: